Ravjot03/Financial-Data-in-Python/Importing Data/Chapter-2/README.md

 # Importing Financial Data from Web

-In this repository, I have explained how to online access financial data through the Pandas DataReader package.
+In this jupyter notebook, I have explained how to online access financial data through the Pandas DataReader package.